Hueston Woods State Park

 Hueston Woods State Park is in Butler and Preble counties.
 The eastern part of Acton Lake is in Butler County.
 The western part of the lake is in Preble County.
-See the state park map below for the location of the county line.
-Checklists submitted to the general location for Hueston Woods State Park are currently being assigned to Preble County.
-You may want to use a more specific location if you are birding in Butler County.
+(See the state park map below for the location of the county line.)
+Please be aware of the location of the county line and submit checklists of birds you see to the appropriate county.

 Hueston Woods SP–Avian Research and Education Institute Bird Banding Station

 Coordinates: 39.5546572, -84.7369112

 eBird links: Hotspot map – View details – Recent visits